Why Do Narcissists Need Constant Praise?

 One of the more puzzling things about narcissists is that they can receive a genuine compliment and still feel dissatisfied.

-This happens because what they are seeking is not just praise.
-It is confirmation of their superiority.
-Ordinary compliments confirm that you did something well.
-Narcissists need confirmation that they are exceptional, unique, and above others.
+This happens because they are seeking praise that confirms their superiority.
+Ordinary compliments tell us that we did something well.
+But narcissists need confirmation that they are exceptional, unique, and above others.

 Narcissism carries both adaptive and maladaptive elements (Kernberg, 1980; Paulhus, 1991).